LeTurt333/yew_http_starter/README.md

 ### What is this?

-A [Yew](https://github.com/yewstack) template with http messaging ready to go
+A [Yew](https://github.com/yewstack) starter template with simple HTTP message

 #### What you need